- Congratulations! Giovanni wins a Highly Commended student grant at Australasian Society for the Study of Animal Behaviour. (August 2022)

 - Alex (re)joins us as an RA.
 She will be working with Franne helping with filming nocturnal ants.
 (January 2017)

-- Zach joins us for his 2nd year MRes program to study the variation in brain architecture in day- and night-active Myrmecia ants.
+- Welcome: Zach joins us for his 2nd year MRes program to study the variation in brain architecture in day- and night-active Myrmecia ants.

 - Franne, Andy Barron and Ajay are awarded an MQ Research Development Grant to investigate the neural circuitry involved in visual navigation (November 2016)